Instructor: Advocacy, Cannabusiness, Horticulture, Politics & History

 From 2005 to 2007, Lee published the Oaksterdam News quarterly newspaper with a circulation of over 100,000.
 In 2007, he founded the first cannabis college in the United States, Oaksterdam University, which now has over 15,000 alumni.
 In 2008 he funded the startup of the monthly magazine West Coast Cannabis, current circulation 30,000.
 Since 2005, Lee has been serving on the City of Oakland Cannabis Regulation and Revenue Ordinance Commission, which was created after Measure Z passed with 65% of the vote 2004.
 He manages several other Oaksterdam companies, including the Oaksterdam Gift Shop and Nursery.
 His dedication to ending cannabis prohibition continues to play a crucial role in the revitalization and economic growth of Oakland.

 In 2009, Richard Lee kicked off a signature gathering effort that culminated in a ballot initiative to control, tax and regulate cannabis, known as Proposition 19.
 In a very tough election year, this campaign became the “debate heard round the world” and won more votes than any republican candidate on the ballot.
-Rev Hemp continues to persevere, and encourages California to “keep the faith” for 2012.
+Rev Hemp continues to persevere, and encourages California to “keep the faith”.

 Dale Sky Jones

 Instructor: Science, Business Management, Economics, Politics & History, Civics 101

 Dale is based in Oakland, CA and is focused on enhancing the debate for cannabis policy reform throughout the country.
 She took over as President of OU to ensure the legacy of cannabis education through Oaksterdam University to help support sustainable growth with quality training for the cannabis industry.
 Important initial steps include establishing the political and social climate that will encourage cannabis policy reform.